contiv/vpp/docs/MANUAL_INSTALL.md

 #### Using Kubernetes 1.10 and above
 In K8s 1.10, support for huge pages in a pod has been introduced.
-For now, this feature must be either disabled or memory limit must be defined with VPP.
+For now, this feature must be either disabled or memory limit must be defined for vswitch container.

 To disable huge pages, perform the following steps as root: